WillMcNamara/GIPHY-API-Page/README.md

 Otherwise coding felt fairly simple, it was mostly just applying what we learned in a few activities to a complete project.

+I added this to my portfolio by linking it through the first image, but holy God that thing is a complete mess held together with duct tape that I dont want to deal with.